bwt-dev/bwt/README.md

 Dumps the contents of the index store as a debug string.

 ## Web Hooks

+> To enable web hooks support, build bwt with `--features webhooks` or use the `shesek/bwt` docker image (which comes with webhooks support by default).
+If you're not using docker, you will need to `apt install libssl-dev pkg-config`.

 You can set `--webhook-url <url>` to have bwt send push notifications as a `POST` request to the provided `<url>`.
 Requests will be sent with a JSON-serialized *array* of one or more index updates as the body.